-Pandora up premarket on stronger 4Q outlook, job cut plans
+Pandora shares up on stronger 4Q outlook, job cut plans

-NEW YORK (AP) — Pandora’s stock is climbing before the opening bell Friday after the online radio company provided a stronger fourth-quarter revenue outlook and announced plans to cut approximately 7 percent of its workforce.
+NEW YORK (AP) — Pandora’s stock is climbing Friday after the online radio company provided a stronger fourth-quarter revenue outlook and announced plans to cut approximately 7 percent of its workforce.

 Pandora said late Thursday that the job cuts, which would exclude Ticketfly, are being done to help trim overall operating costs.
 The Oakland, California-based company has been facing increasing competition from Spotify and Apple Inc.’s music service.